mmbman/Katagiri/glossary.md

 ## Samadhi

-One-pointedness, usually achieved in meditation.
+One-pointedness.
+Often the kind achieved in meditation, but it can refer to complete absorption in any activity.

 ## Sandhinirmocana Sutra